dinhhuy258/sfm.nvim/README.md

 ```

 In this example, when the user presses the `c` key in the explorer, the custom function `function() print("Custom function executed") end` will be executed.
 Pressing the `x` key will perform the default action `close`.
-Please ensure that the action name you provide is one of the supported actions listed in the above table.
+Please note that if the action for a key is set to `nil` or an empty string, the default key binding for that key will be disabled.
+Also, ensure that the action provided is a valid function or action name, as listed in the above table.

 ## Highlighting